Transgender Employees and Applicants in the Workplace

 - It is critical for employers to create an inclusive working environment for transgender individuals.
 See Creating an Inclusive Workplace.

-- Support for transgender individuals in the workplace starts from the top because supervisors and employees will follow their lead.
+- Support for transgender individuals in the workplace starts from the top down.
 See Senior-Level Commitment.

-- Policies that are inclusive of transgender issues will demonstrate that the employer supports transgender individuals.
+- Policies that are inclusive of transgender issues will help demonstrate the employer's support of transgender individuals.
 See Policies.

-- It is critical for employers to have measures in place to respond to complaints of discrimination and harassment based on gender identity and transgender status.
-See Handling Complaints Based on Gender Identity or Transgender Status.
+- It is critical for employers to have measures in place for properly responding to complaints of discrimination and harassment based on transgender status.
+See Handling Transgender Discrimination Complaints.

 - Employers should respect the privacy of transgender employees.
 See Confidentiality.

-- Employers should not discriminate against transgender individuals in the recruitment and hiring process.
-See Recruitment.
+- Do not discriminate against transgender individuals in the recruitment and hiring process.
+See Recruitment and Hiring.